rogerhutchings/github-for-account-managers/README.md

     - Merging
     - Pull requests

-- Navigating the interface (quick reference)
+3. Navigating the interface (quick reference)
     - The GitHub Notifier

+4. Creating a project
+    - Repo naming convention
+    - Standard milestones / issues for every project

-- Getting something changed
+4. Getting something changed
     - Issues
         - Why?
         - What makes a good issue?
+            - Title format
             - Detail
             - Reproducibility
         - How devs use and comment on issues
         - Comment formatting basics (markdown etc - optional)
+        - Reopening

 - Meeting a deadline
     - Milestones